The Station nightclub fire: Response

 By this time, the nightclub's fire alarm had activated, and although there were four possible exits, most people headed for the front door through which they had entered.
-The ensuing crowd crush in the narrow hallway led to that exit being blocked completely and resulted in numerous deaths and injuries among the patrons and staff.
+Around 275 people attempted to evacuate the building at the front entrance, but only the first 90 people managed to evacuate, which resulted in a large crowd crush in the narrow hallway that led to that exit being blocked completely, and resulted in numerous deaths and injuries among the patrons and staff.
+Multiple survivors claimed that two bouncers blocked the stage door as attendees attempted to escape the building, stating the door was to be used only by the band, although 20 people managed to exit through that door.
+12 people managed to exit through a door that was only meant for employees, while another 54 people managed to evacuate through the emergency exit located in the bar area.
+Some people who escaped the building broke windows on the left and right sides of the front of the building, providing a quick and safe exit for 24 and 54 people respectively.

 The fire was reported to the West Warwick Fire Department by cellular phone calls to 911 within sixty seconds of ignition.
 A West Warwick police officer who was already at the scene also reported the fire to police dispatch.
 The first West Warwick fire engine arrived at the scene at 11:13 p.m., followed by three other trucks shortly thereafter.
 Hundreds of firefighters responded to the fire, including every available West Warwick firefighter.
 Fire departments in Warwick, Coventry, and Cranston rendered mutual aid to the fire site.
-The Cowesett Inn restaurant across the street from the Station acted as an ad-hoc burn triage and command center for first responders.
+The Cowesett Inn restaurant across the street from The Station acted as an ad hoc burn triage and command center for first responders.
 A portion of the nightclub roof collapsed at 11:57 p.m., and a second portion in the building's sunroom collapsed at 12:07 a.m..
-Patients were transported to Kent Hospital, which was filled to maximum capacity due to the fire.
-By 1:30 a.m. on February 21, all patients had been transported and the street had been cleared.
+Individuals who needed medical treatment were transported to Kent Hospital, which was filled to maximum capacity due to the fire.
+By 1:30 a.m. on February 21, all the affected individuals had been transported and the street had been cleared.